windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/LayerZeroV2.md

     - LayerZero can freely change these defaults
     - Risk of protocol functionality being bricked

-2. **Protocol has explicitly configured their send/receive library to use the current LayerZero default**
+2. **Protocol has explicitly configured their send/receive library to use the current LayerZero defaults**
     - While this may seem similar to not configuring at all (since currently the default libraries are the only option), there is a crucial distinction.
     - When you explicitly configure your send/receive library, that configuration is locked in for your protocol.
     - Even if LayerZero later adds new libraries or changes the defaults, your protocol will continue using your configured libraries
     - This gives you control over your security posture - you won't be affected by changes to system defaults

 ## Useful resources